Eric Gordon: 2011–2013: First years in New Orleans

 During the offseason, Gordon admitted that he faced lingering problems with his knee.
 Microfracture surgery was reportedly proposed as a solution, but in early November, Gordon received a second opinion from a doctor in Chicago, who prescribed continued rehab or his knee and estimated that Gordon would miss 4–6 weeks.
 On November 7, 2012, Gordon was sent to Los Angeles to get more personalized rehabilitation work to help in his knee recovery and to strengthen his quad muscles.

 On December 29, 2012, Gordon made his highly anticipated season debut against the Charlotte Bobcats.
 Gordon, coming off the bench, scored 24 points, 7 assists and 2 steals in less than 25 minutes, giving the New Orleans Hornets a 98–95 win over the Bobcats.
 Team doctors placed Gordon on strict restrictions from playing in the second game of back-to-back sets and from playing over 30 minutes to avoid overworking his right knee.
 On January 5, 2013, Gordon returned to the starting lineup.
-Gordon hit the game-winner with 4.7 seconds left after drawing a foul on Mavericks guard Darren Collison, to help the New Orleans Hornets edged the Dallas Mavericks 99–96 in overtime.
+Gordon hit the game-winner with 4.7 seconds left after drawing a foul on Dallas Mavericks guard Darren Collison, to help the New Orleans Hornets edged the Mavericks 99–96 in overtime.
 On April 10, 2013, Gordon played his first back-to-back set of the season against the Sacramento Kings after he was cleared by team doctors for his restrictions to be lifted.

 Gordon finished the season as the Hornets' leading scorer, with 17.0 points per game, 1.8 rebounds and 3.3 assists per game in 42 games played.
 In April 2013, the Hornets were renamed the New Orleans Pelicans.